-We have balanced the fiscal pressures with the need to: advance critical infrastructure; create attractive environment for investment and job growth; improve access and outcomes in health care and education; as well as clean up the mess of Muskrat Falls.
+We have balanced the fiscal pressures with the need to:

+- Advance critical infrastructure; - Create an attractive environment for investment and job growth; - Improve access and outcomes in health care and education; as well as, - Clean-up the mess of Muskrat Falls.

-Today, our fiscal outlook is significantly improved.
+Today, our financial outlook is significantly improved.

-Mr. Speaker, the Official Opposition like to paint a doom-and-gloom picture of the provincial economy.
-There is, in fact, nothing further from the truth.
+Mr. Speaker, the Official Opposition paints a doom and gloom picture of the provincial economy.
+There is - in fact - nothing further from the truth.